Skip to main content

 Founder

 Rob started Critical Care Reviews in 2009 to freely share the latest scientific advances in the field of intensive care medicine.
-During the day, he is a fulltime intensivist at the Royal Victoria Hospital, Belfast, Northern Ireland
+During the day, he is a fulltime intensivist at the Royal Victoria Hospital, Belfast, Northern Ireland.
+He is an Honary Professor of Practice at Queen's University Belfast,

 Chris Nutt